AeonDigital/Shell-MSE-Main-Module/src/mse/str/split/inLines/attachments/man/en-us.md

 - hint      :
   Maximum number of characters per line.

-If not set, or, if invalid, uses the current value of the variable "\$COLUMNS".
+If not set, or, if invalid, uses the current value of the variable `$COLUMNS`.

 &nbsp;